scottadkin/Node-UTStats/README.md

 # Node UTStats
 Node UTStats is a remake of the utstats system originally created in 2005 created by azazel, AnthraX and toa, Node UTStats is made using node.js, the original version used PHP.

-# Node UTStats ftp
- Both importer and website combined into one module with ftp support.
+Node UTStats also tracks a lot more data than the original UTStats and supports more custom gametypes.

+# Supported Gametypes
+- Deathmatch
+- Team DeathMatch
+- Capture The Flag
+- Domination
+- Assault
+- Last Man Standing
+- Monster Hunt
+- Bunnytrack
+- Coop
+- Siege (basic support)

 # Requirements